About the European Universities initiative

 “…the ambitious vision of an innovative, globally competitive and attractive European Education Area and European Research Area, in full synergy with the European Higher Education Area, by helping to boost the excellence dimension of higher education, research and innovation, while promoting gender equality, inclusiveness, and equity, allowing for seamless and ambitious transnational cooperation between higher education institutions in Europe, and inspiring the transformation of higher education.”

-Co-developed by higher education institutions, student organisations, Member States and the Commission, the European Universities Initiative responds to this call.
-Today, it is one of the flagship initiatives of the EU’s ambitions to build a European Education Area.
+Co-developed by higher education institutions, student organisations, Member States and the Commission, the European Universities initiative responds to this call.
+Building on progress during the initial phase, the initiative is now an integral part of the Erasmus+ 2021-2027 programme.

 What is a European University?

-European Universities are transnational alliances that will become the universities of the future, promoting European values and identity, and revolutionising the quality and competitiveness of European higher education.
+European Universities are transnational alliances that will lead the way towards the universities of the future, promoting European values and identity, and revolutionising the quality and competitiveness of European higher education.

 - include partners from all types of higher education institution and cover a broad geographic scope across Europe